Shaurya Aur Anokhi Ki Kahani: Plot

 On the very first day of college, Anokhi is ragged by her classmates who insult her and then lock her in the classroom, traumatizing her.
 Shaurya rescues her and helps to catch and punish the culprits.
-Elsewhere, an agitated Raja shoots Aastha, who is later rushed to a local hospital by Anokhi's parents.
-Shaan moves her to a hospital in Chandigarh.
-Aastha is then operated on.
-Anokhi and Shaan worry about Aastha as the her health deteriorates.
+Elsewhere, Raja, Anokhi's brother, is agitated at the family's insult due to Anokhi running away from her marriage with Aastha's help.
+He shoots Aastha, who is later rushed to a local hospital by Anokhi's parents.
+Shaan moves her to a hospital in Chandigarh where she is then operated on.
+Anokhi and Shaan worry about Aastha as her health deteriorates.
 Shaurya wishes to meet Aastha but is stopped by Devi.
 Aware of Aastha's deteriorating health, Gayatri insists Shaurya to meet Aastha.
 Late at night, Shaurya goes to meet Aastha secretly, revives her and leaves silently with only Aastha noticing him.
 Later, an enraged Devi confronts Aastha.
 Shaurya overhears their conversation and misunderstands Aastha and hurls accusations at her.
 Anokhi, who hears this, defends Aastha.
 Back home, Devi blackmails Shaan to divorce Aastha.

 Aastha tells Anokhi about Shaurya's approaching birthday.
 Anokhi plans to bring together Shaurya and Aastha for the celebration and pesters Shaurya for the same who sternly refuses.
 Later, Aastha comes to Shaurya after his birthday party to pour her heart out to him.
 Shaurya, who was being constantly pestered by Anokhi regarding Aastha since long time also bursts out his buried pain and anger.
 Depressed Aastha checks out from the hospital and leaves without telling anyone.
-While searching for Aastha, Shaurya & Anokhi come across ACP Ahir.
+While searching for Aastha, Shaurya and Anokhi come across ACP Ahir.
 When Shaurya and Anokhi go to search Aastha in a market, a riot breaks out where an explosion there injures Anokhi.
 Shaurya rescues her and has her hospitalized.
-But she credits Ahir and blames Shaurya for leaving her.
+However, Anokhi misunderstands that Ahir saved her and blames Shaurya for leaving her alone in danger.
 This hurts Shaurya who cared for Anokhi ignoring his own injury but later she learns the truth.
 Elsewhere, Shaan finds Aastha.
 When Aastha is found, Shaurya apologizes for his harsh words but tells Aastha to have no hope to improve their relationship.